Brexit explained: Why does the Border matter and what is the backstop?

 But there are still problems?

 Yes, while the UK government signed off on the withdrawal agreement, Theresa May faced fierce opposition to it in the House of Commons and the backstop was one of the reasons why the House of Commons rejected the withdrawal agreement by 230 votes on January 15th, inflicting the heaviest parliamentary defeat ever on a British government.
+It was defeated a further two times after that, prompting a postponement of Brexit until October 31st, 2019 (or before that if the withdrawal agreement is approved).
 Many Conservatives fear that once the backstop is triggered, there will be no way out of it for the UK.
 The DUP objects to the fact that regulatory checks would be needed on goods crossing from Britain to the North and that the North would have to follow some rules set down in Brussels.

 Is there a way around this?

 It is difficult.
 The EU has given the UK assurances that it will make every effort to negotiate a new trade deal to make the backstop unnecessary, or – if it is introduced – to ensure that it is in force for as short a time as possible.
 However, crucially, the EU insists that the withdrawal agreement itself must remain untouched.
 This says that the backstop remains in place “unless and until” another way is found to avoid a hard Irish Border.
 Many Conservative MPs and the DUP are not satisfied by non-binding assurances, fearing that the legal withdrawal agreement is the key document.

 What if there is no agreement?